-- The knitting oil range resembling clear water have good scour-ability and stains can be easily washed using regular wetting agents
+- Leaves no stains: The special knitting oil has excellent scourability and any stains formed during operation can be easily washed using regular wetting agents

 |Product||Base Oil||Flash point [°C]||Viscosity [mm2/S] at 40 °C||Send Your Queries|